-A recipient of the Honors Bachelor of Computer Engineering must satisfy the following:
+A recipient of the Honors Bachelor of Computer Engineering must satisfy the following: 1.
+All requirements for the Bachelor of Computer

-- All requirements for the Bachelor of Computer Engineering degree 1 - 2 All generic University requirements for the Honors Degree (see page 45) Graduate courses approved for this purpose by the department may be counted as Honors courses.
+- All generic University requirements for the Honors Degree (see page 49).
+Graduate courses approved for this purpose by the department may be counted as 2.
+Honors courses.